floyd871/prometheus_oracle_exporter/README.md

 # Installation

 Ensure that the environment variable DATA_SOURCE_NAME is set correctly before starting.
 You can add multiple instances, if you run more than one instance on a host.
-It is even possible to run one Exporter for all yout Databases, put this is not recommended.
+It is even possible to run one Exporter for all your Databases, but this is not recommended.
+We use it in our Company because on one host multiple Instances are running.

 ```bash
 export DATA_SOURCE_NAME="system/oracle@myhost1;system/oracle@myhost2;system/oracle@myhost3"